tik9/cpython/react.md

 ```
     - [ ] Render should not be a function
     - [ ] Render method is not required
-    - [ ] The return should be any React element, null or false
+    - [x] The return should be any React element, null or false
     - [ ] Class should be replaced by className

-3. Which statement is true regarding component definition in React?
+#### 3. Which statement is true regarding component definition in React?
 ```javascript
 function SayHi(props) {
  return <h1>Hi, {props.name}</h1>;